barchart/marketdata-api-js/docs/content/sdk/lib-utilities-format.md

 | [thousandsSeparator] | <code>String</code> | Can be zero or one character in length.
 If invalid or omitted, a zero-length string is used. |
 | [useParenthesis] | <code>Boolean</code> | If true, negative values will be represented with parenthesis (instead of a leading minus sign). |

->Converts a numeric price into a human-readable string.
-One of two modes may be used, depending on the unit code and fraction separator.
-For example, using unit code "2" the value 9.5432 is formatted as "9.543" in decimal mode and "9-4" in fractional mode.

 * * *

 ### Functions.formatQuoteDateTime(quote, [useTwelveHourClock], [short], [timezone]) :id=functionsformatquotedatetime
+>Returns a string-formatted date (or time), based on a [Quote](/content/sdk/lib-marketstate?id=quote) instance's state.
+If the market is open, and a trade has occurred, then the formatted time is returned.
+Otherwise, the formatted date is returned.

 **Kind**: static method of <code>Functions</code>
 **Returns**: <code>String</code>
 **Import**: @barchart/marketdata-api-js/lib/utilities/format/quote